Crisptos/CS639Project/README.md

 # Calogoal
 ### About this app
-This is a project for Mobile Application Development course (CS639), an App developed to help individuals track their calories/diet.
+This is a project for the Mobile Application Development course (CS639) at PACE.
+Calogoal helps users reach their fitness and wellness goals by giving them a central hub to track their meals and caloric intake.
 ### [Project Proposal and Research](https://docs.google.com/document/d/1d66QySOIP4ZJdojzy5ZrcAySyJDUOEVEPDgrvcebG6o/edit?usp=sharing)

 ## Design Prototypes